willingc/uv/docs/reference/settings.md

 By default, uv will minimize the number of versions selected for each package (`fewest`), to minimize differences between environments.
-Under `latest`, uv will select the latest compatible version for each environment, even if it results in more versions being selected.
+Under `latest`, uv will select the latest compatible version for each environment and perform an independent solve for each Python minor version, ensuring that the latest-compatible version is used in each environment, even if it results in more versions being selected across the lockfile.

 **Default value**: `"fewest"`